 M. Christian Dior, the famous French couture designer, died suddenly today at Montecatini, Italy, at?

-M. Christian Dior, the famous French couture designer, died suddenly today at Montecatini, Italy, at the age of 52.
+Background: M. Christian Dior, the famous French couture designer, died suddenly today at Montecatini, Italy, at the age of 52.
 He had never been strong constitutionally and although sudden, his death was not entirely unexpected.

 A rare genius and master of his craft.
 Dior's name will stand high in the records of fine achievement in the field of couture design.
 Women the world over came to him for their gowns.

 Here our pictures take you back to 1951 when Dior received Princess Margaret at his salon.

 To 1954, when Dior is seen studying a gown worn by one of his mannequins.

 To 1955, to a typical Dior fashion show at the Sorbonne.

 Born on January 21, 1905, at Granville in Normandy, he was the only son of Maurice Dior, a wealthy chemical manufacturer.
 As a youth he delighted in designing clothes for his sisters, so it was in the blood from the start.